Blues Traveler's Brendan Hill Co-Founds Another Cannabis Business, This Time In Tech

 KlickTrack is an example of a cannabis company that launched a tech application based on its needs and experiences and found it could be shared across the entire segment.

 The retail ecosystem includes a sales platform, compliance translator and point-of-sale system.
-KlickTrack is being developed by Paper and Leaf co-founders Steven Kessler and Brendan Hill, the drummer for Grammy-winning jam band Blues Traveler.
+KlickTrack is being developed by Paper and Leaf co-founders Steven Kessler Brendan Hill, the drummer for Grammy-winning jam band Blues Traveler.

 Kessler said his experience with Paper and Leaf, a marijuana retailer in Bainbridge Island, Washington, gave him firsthand experience with what works in retail cannabis and what doesn't.